 Expats should make sure to inspect their potential new home carefully.
 It is wise to hire an engineer to inspect electrical wiring and plumbing.
 While this may appear to be an unnecessary hassle, landlords in Saudi Arabia can be neglectful once they’ve received their annual payment upfront.

 Villas and apartments in Saudi Arabia vary in price depending on size, location and amenities.
 When looking for housing in Saudi Arabia, expats should bring a native Arabic speaker along to help field enquiries and establish trust between all the negotiating parties.

 Accommodation in Saudi Arabia is generally furnished.
-However, the definition of this differs greatly – it can simply include some basic items of furniture or have a full provision of items including bedding, cutlery and crockery.
+However, the definition of 'furnished' can differ greatly – it can simply include some basic items of furniture or have a full provision of items including bedding, cutlery and crockery.

 Finding accommodation in Saudi Arabia

-In most cases, the stress of finding accommodation is not an issue for expats in Saudi Arabia as their employer will handle it.
+In most cases, the stress of finding accommodation is not an issue for expats in Saudi Arabia, as their employer will handle it.
 In rare cases where an expat is looking for a place on their own steam, they can begin their search online.
-Online portals will give expats an idea of what is available and the different facilities provided by each complex.
+Online portals will give expats an idea of what is available and what facilities are provided by each complex.

 Renting accommodation in Saudi Arabia

 To be valid in court, all leases in Saudi Arabia must be registered on Ejar, an electronic services network created by the Ministry of Housing (MOH).
 The network is designed to streamline communication between tenants, agents and owners.
 The MOH has also issued a standard lease template known as the Ejar Unified Contract – to register a lease on the platform, users are required to make use of this standard lease format.